What it does

 "How much of the spike yesterday was real users?"

-A typical response:
+A typical response (illustrative example):

 Traffic class breakdown for mysite.com (last 30 days):

-user 62,148 hits 71.4% real humans, direct
+user 62,148 hits 71.4% real humans

 ai_user_action 8,402 hits 9.7% Claude/ChatGPT fetching for a user

-verified_search_bot 6,221 hits 7.2% Googlebot, Bingbot etc. (FCrDNS-verified)
+search_index 6,221 hits 7.2% Googlebot, Bingbot (IP-range-verified)

-ai_crawler 5,847 hits 6.7% GPTBot, ClaudeBot, PerplexityBot etc.
+ai_training 4,210 hits 4.8% GPTBot, ClaudeBot, CCBot, etc.

 The eight classes are Cloudflare-compatible (their AI Crawl Control taxonomy), so cross-tool comparisons work.
 Returns a list of { traffic_class, hits, percentage }.